 Membership in the orchestra is open and new musicians are welcomed through audition.
 Originally, many principal positions were held by members of the Detroit Symphony Orchestra, who provided leadership to the various sections.
 Some of these players are still in the orchestra.

-Five-times voted “The Outstanding Community Orchestra” (2019, 2016, 2013, 2008, 2007) by Detroit Music Awards, the Dearborn Symphony has been called the “cultural cornerstone of Dearborn.”
+Six-times voted “The Outstanding Community Orchestra” (2020, 2019, 2016, 2013, 2008, 2007) by Detroit Music Awards, the Dearborn Symphony has been called the “cultural cornerstone of Dearborn.”
 It offers free children’s concerts, annually performs a “side by side” with the Dearborn Youth Symphony and performs at other special events.
 The DOS annually conducts a music scholarship competition for students in Dearborn and Dearborn Heights as well as a Youth Artists Solo Competition open to young musicians in southeastern Michigan.

 Nathan Gordon directed the Dearborn Symphony for its first 25 years.
 When he retired at the end of the 1986-87 season, the Board of Directors appointed Leo Najar, Saginaw Symphony music director, as artistic advisor for the Dearborn Symphony.
 From 1988 to the spring of 1996, Leslie Dunner led the orchestra, and in 1997 the Board engaged Music Director Kypros Markou who served until the spring of 2018.